 Key Benefits for Stakeholders:

-The hydropower market in Australia was valued at 0.03 TW in 2024
+The hydropower market in Australia reached 0.03 TW in 2024.

 The growth of the Australia hydropower market is driven by Government support for renewables, demand for clean energy, long-term cost benefits, energy security needs, grid reliability improvements, and phasing out of fossil fuels are driving market growth.
-Hydropower also supports peak load management and rural electrification, aligning with Australia’s emission reduction goals and transition to sustainable energy systems
+Hydropower also supports peak load management and rural electrification, aligning with Australia’s emission reduction goals and transition to sustainable energy systems.

-The hydropower market in Australia is projected to exhibit a CAGR of 2.95% during 2025-2033 reaching a value of 0.04 TW by 2033
+The hydropower market in Australia is projected to exhibit a CAGR of 2.95% during 2025-2033 reaching a volume of 0.04 TW by 2033.

 Large Hydropower (greater than 100 MW) account for the largest share of the Australia hydropower market size.
 This segment's dominance is driven by its high capacity, grid stability benefits, and strong output.
 These projects attract investment, are favored by national energy plans, and are often located in resource-rich regions like Tasmania and New South Wales.
 Their scale makes them efficient for long-term electricity supply.